 - Blocked bile ducts

-- Nonalcoholic steatohepatitis, where inflammation and fat deposits build up in the liver and cause scar tissue to form
+- Nonalcoholic steatohepatitis (NASH), where inflammation and fat deposits build up in the liver and cause scar tissue to form

 - Metabolic disorders of iron (hemochromatosis) and copper (Wilson's disease)